anoushka1234/HR-Analytics/README.md

 - Creating bar plots to check frequency distribution of categorical features with respect to the target variable.
 - Generating pivot tables to examine relationships between features like education level, experience, gender, company type, and training hours.
 - Visualizing data distribution using sns.distplot() for training_hours.
+- Treated missed typos and cleaned the outliers of the dataset for better analysis

 4.Handling Missing Values:
 - Replacing missing gender values with 'Male' (based on predominant category).